-On land, increased concentrations of atmospheric carbon dioxide can affect climate by changing the way plants grow in a way that warms the air near Earth's surface.
+On land, increased concentrations of atmospheric carbon dioxide can affect climate by changing the way plants grow so as to warm the air near Earth's surface.
 Increased carbon dioxide levels can also stimulate photosynthesis, which increases vegetation cover and leaf area.
+However, the higher temperatures associated with greenhouse-gas-induced warming will increase respiration as well as photosynthesis, and can lead to more moisture stress and larger carbon dioxide emissions.
+The net effect of increased carbon dioxide on plant growth is therefore not well understood and is likely to vary from place to place.

-Scientists know that climate extremes such as droughts have a major effect on atmospheric carbon dioxide levels because plants need water as well as carbon dioxide to grow.
-A severe U.S. drought in 2002 added 360 million tons of carbon to the atmosphere by reducing the growth of plants that would have otherwise absorbed it.
+Scientists know that climate extremes such as droughts have a major effect on exchange rates between the atmosphere and biosphere because plants need water as well as carbon dioxide to grow.
+A severe drought in the United States in 2002 added 360 million tons of carbon to the atmosphere by reducing the growth of plants that would have otherwise absorbed it.
 That's equivalent to the yearly emissions from 200 million cars.
+The Amazon droughts of 2005 and 2010 produced much larger emissions.

 Drought caused by a warming climate also increases the frequency and intensity of wildfires.
-University of Colorado researchers reported last year that the mega wildfires in Southern California in the fall of 2007 released 7.9 million metric tons of carbon dioxide into the atmosphere in a single week, an amount equivalent to the emissions from all cars, trucks, factories and power plants in the state over that period.
+University of Colorado researchers reported in 2008 that the megawildfires in Southern California in the fall of 2007 released 7.9 million metric tons of carbon dioxide into the atmosphere in a single week, an amount equivalent to the emissions from all cars, trucks, factories and power plants in the state during that period.

 Increased carbon dioxide concentrations are also harming Earth's ocean, causing it to become more acidic.
 The acidity of ocean water is usually expressed in terms of its hydrogen ion concentration, or pH.
 A pH of 7 is neutral, while lower values indicate more acidic conditions and higher values indicate more alkaline conditions.
 When carbon dioxide dissolves in seawater, it forms carbonic acid.
 The surface waters of the ocean are slightly alkaline, but their pH has fallen from about 8.21 to about 8.1 since the beginning of the industrial age as they have absorbed more carbon dioxide.
-The average pH of the oceans is projected to decrease between 0.14 and 0.35 units in this century.
+The average pH of the ocean is projected to decrease between 0.14 and 0.35 units in this century.
 Acidic water is much less hospitable for many types of marine life.